SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU17.md

 Up to now, the factory reset tool *SLReset.exe* would log an exception each time it had tried to delete a non-existing folder.
 From now on, when it has to delete a folder, it will first check whether that folder exists.
 If not, it will not try to delete it.

-#### SNMP tables can now contain columns of type 'retrieved' next to columns of type 'snmp' [ID_36559]
+#### SNMP tables: Columns of type 'retrieved' can now be placed in between columns of type 'snmp' [ID_36559]

 <!-- MR 10.2.0 [CU17]/10.3.0 [CU5] - FR 10.3.8 -->

-Up to now, problems could occur when an SNMP table also contained columns of type "retrieved" next to columns of type "snmp".
+Up to now, when an SNMP table had columns of type "retrieved" in between columns of type "snmp", problems could occur.
+All columns of type "retrieved" had to be grouped and placed at the right of the columns of type "snmp".

-From now on, an SNMP table can contain columns of both types, providing the primary key column is a column of type "snmp" and not a column of type "retrieved".
+From now on, in an SNMP table, columns of type "retrieved" can be placed in between columns of type "snmp", providing the primary key column is a column of type "snmp" and not a column of type "retrieved".

 ### Fixes